thisisalirah/thisisalirah.github.io/_pages/about.md

 ##### Reviewer for:

 - IEEE Transaction on Communications
+- IEEE Journal on Selected Areas in Communications
 - IEEE Transaction on Wireless Communications
 - IEEE Access
 - IEEE Journal of Internt of Things